endail/hx711-pico-c/README.md

 ### Passing HX711 Values From PIO to Code

-The two functions for obtaining values, `hx711_get_value` and `hx711_get_value_timeout`, both expect the raw value from the HX711 according to the datasheet.
+The two functions for obtaining values, `hx711_get_value` and `hx711_get_value_timeout`, both expect the raw, unsigned value from the HX711 according to the datasheet.
 There should be 24 bits (ie. 3 bytes) with the most significant bit first.
-There should be no zero-padding to the first 8 bits to "stretch" it to 32 bits.
+There does not need to be any padding to the first 8 bits to "stretch" it to 32 bits.

-`hx711_get_value` is a blocking function, waiting while the RX FIFO is empty.
+`hx711_get_value` is a blocking function.
+It will wait until the RX FIFO is not empty.

 `hx711_get_value_timeout` is also blocking function with a timeout.
 It will watch the RX FIFO until there are at least 3 bytes.

+Both functions will subsequently read from and clear the RX FIFO.

 ### Setting HX711 Gain

 `hx711_set_gain` will transmit an unsigned 32 bit integer to the PIO program which represents the gain to set.
 This integer will be in the range 0 to 2 inclusive, corresponding to a HX711 gain of 128, 32, and 64 respectively.

 The function will then perform two sequential PIO reads.
 The first is a non-blocking read to clear whatever is in the RX FIFO, followed by a blocking read to give the PIO program as long as it needs to finish reading the previously set gain.

+### Setting HX711 Power

+The PIO program should _not_ attempt to change the HX711's power state.